DerwenAI/ERKG/article/draft.md

 [Senzing](https://senzing.com/) provides a 6th generation industrial strength engine for _entity resolution_.
 The product has been shipping since 2012 and is used around the world by law enforcement, tax authorities, defense/ intelligence agencies, and enterprise applications in general.
-The company's expertise in this field is stellar: people on this team have on average more than 20 years experience in entity resolution production, often in extreme cases.
+The company's expertise in this field is stellar: people on this team have on average more than 20 years experience in ER production, often in extreme cases.

 Note that the code for Senzing is open source.
 Check out <https://github.com/Senzing> on GitHub where you can find more than 30 public repos.